At least 63 Canadians dead in Iran plane crash

 The crash of the Ukraine International Airlines plane came hours after Iran launched a ballistic missile attack on Iraqi bases housing U.S. soldiers, but Iranian officials said they suspected a mechanical issue brought down the 3½-year-old Boeing 737-800 aircraft.
 Ukrainian officials initially agreed, but later backed away and declined to offer a cause while the investigation is ongoing.

-“I join Canadians across the country who are shocked and saddened to see reports that a plane crash outside of Tehran, Iran, has claimed the lives of 176 people, including 63 Canadians,” Trudeau said.
-“I offer our deepest condolences to those who have lost family, friends, and loved ones in this tragedy.”

-Canadian Foreign Minister François-Philippe Champagne said later said at least 63 Canadians died and as more information becomes available, including details on dual citizens, the number of deceased Canadians could change.
+Canadian Foreign Minister François-Philippe Champagne confirmed at least 63 Canadians died and as more information becomes available, including details on dual citizens, the number of deceased Canadians could change.
+U.S. President Donald Trump offered his condolences in a phone call with Trudeau on Wednesday.

 It’s one of the worst losses of life for Canadians in an aviation disaster.
 In 1985 a bomb exploded and killed 329 people aboard an Air India flight.
 Air India Flight 182 from Montreal to New Delhi exploded over the Atlantic Ocean near Great Britain on June 23, 1985.
 Most of the victims were Canadian.